Set up 2-factor authentication

 Resolution

-When prompted to set up 2FA, either when logging in or when manually enabling 2FA, click Set up 2-factor authentication.
+When you're prompted to set up 2FA, either when logging in or when manually enabling 2FA, click Set up 2-factor authentication.

-Set up a recovery method
+Set up a backup method

-Can multiple people use the same login?
+Can multiple people use the same login

 Each user must have their own login credentials and 2FA setup.